Basilica of St. Lawrence, Asheville

 The Minor Basilica of St. Lawrence the Deacon & Martyr is a minor basilica of the Catholic Church in downtown Asheville, North Carolina, United States.
-The church was designed and built in 1905 by Spanish architect Rafael Guastavino along with his fellow architect R. S. Smith and the Catholic community of Asheville.
+The church was designed and built in 1905 by Spanish architect Rafael Guastavino (who is interred there) along with his fellow architect R. S. Smith and the Catholic community of Asheville.
 Pope John Paul II elevated the status of the church to minor basilica in 1993.
 It is a parish church, located within the Diocese of Charlotte.
 It is on the National Register of Historic Places and is the only basilica in western North Carolina.
 Its dome, inspired by the Royal Basilica of Our Lady of the Forsaken of Valencia, has a span of 58 by 82 ft, and is reputed to be the largest, freestanding, elliptical dome in North America.
-The architectural style is Spanish Renaissance.
+The architectural style is Spanish Renaissance Revival.

 It is located in the Downtown Asheville Historic District.

 Interior

 The inside of the basilica is adorned with statues of saints, including St. Lawrence, St. Cecilia, St. Rose of Lima, St. Patrick, and St. Peter the Apostle.
 The Daprato Statue Company made the statues in Italy.
 The high altar is made from Tennessee marble.
 Above the high altar in the sanctuary is a Spanish wood carving of the Virgin Mary and John the Apostle mourning at the crucifixion of Christ.
 Behind the wood carving of the crucifixion and covering the entire wall of the apse are polychrome, terra cotta, ornamental partitions of the Four Evangelists and Archangels St. Raphael and St. Michael.